gretkierewicz/dissertation/README.md

 - Small fix for pensum validation (still needs correction for PATCH method)
 - TESTS / employees app test re-written (all pass for now)
 - TESTS / Pensum basic tests
+- FIX / Pensum validation of unique degrees and positions entries
+- FIX / Pensum validation of value < limit

 ### To be done: